IPS-LMU/The-EMU-SDMS-Manual/_book/emu-webApp.md

 <p class="caption">(\#fig:webApp-overlay2)Screenshot of signal canvases area of the `EMU-webApp` displaying formant contours that are overlaid on the spectrogram and frequency-aligned.</p>
 </div>

-#### Correcting formants
+#### Correcting formants {-}

 The above configuration of the frequency-aligned formant contours will automatically allow the *FORMANTS* track to be manually corrected.
 Formants can be corrected by hitting the appropriate number key (`1` = first formant, `2` = second formant, ...).
 Similar to boundaries and events, the mouse cursor will automatically be tracked in the `SPEC` canvas and the nearest formant value preselected.
 Holding down the `SHIFT` key moves the current formant value to the mouse position, hence allowing the contour to be redrawn and corrected.

 ### 2D canvas

 The `EMU-webApp` has an additional canvas which can be configured to display two-dimensional data.
 Figure \@ref(fig:webApp-2dCanvas) shows a screenshot of the 2D canvas, which is placed in the bottom right hand corner of the level canvas area of the web application.
 The screenshot shows data representing EMA sensor positions on the mid sagittal plane.
-Listings \@ref(lst:webApp-2dCanvas) shows how the 2D canvas can be configured.
+The Listing below shows how the 2D canvas can be configured.
 Essentially, every drawn dot is configured by assigning a column in an SSFF track that specifies the X values and an additional column that specifies the Y values.

 <div class="figure" style="text-align: center">